frygge/rosbridge_client/README.md

 * ``hostname`` is the hostname of the machine running the remote ROS instance.
 Default: localhost
 * ``port`` is the port of the remote rosbridge_server.
 Default: 9090
 * ``send`` is a comma-separated list of local topics to forward.
-An alternative remote topic name can be provided.
+An alternative remote topic names can be provided.
 * ``recv`` is a comma-separated list of remote topics to receive.
-An alternative local topic name can be provided.
+An alternative local topic names can be provided.

 Alternative remote (local) topic names when sending (receiving) topics have to follow the local (remote) topic name delimited via a colon ':'.
 For example, the following argument for the ``send`` parameter would forward the local topics l1 and l2 to remote topics r1 and r2.
 ```
 _send:=l1:r1,l2:r2
 ```
-The next example receives remote topic `r` and publishes the messages locally via topic `l`.
+The next example receives the remote topic `r1` and `r2` and publishes the messages locally via topics `l` and `r2`.
 ```
-_recv:=r:l
+_recv:=r1:l,r2
 ```

 #### Example